-15 August 2020 1st, 2nd year students who received 'revise and resubmit' submit modules.
+19 August 2022 1^{st} , 2^{nd} year students who received 'revise and resubmit' submit proposals to Dr Dillon Savage.

-Late August - early September 2020 Supplemental exam grading for TAs for 1st and 2nd year
+Late August - early September 2022 Supplemental exam grading for TAs for 1st and 2nd year modules.

 Note: Students participating in modules in UCD as part of the TCD-UCD joint teaching of Ph.D. modules in Political Sciences are required to attend classes throughout the UCD term, including in weeks that may otherwise constitute "reading weeks" on the TCD calendar.
 Students will be informed of any necessary changes to these dates by email during the year.